Erdafitinib: History

+People have started to take Erdafitinib that do not have cancer because it is a inhibitor for fgfr3, they are doing this to try grow taller as it can increase height in children with FGFR3-related growth disorders, with clinical trials showing annualized height velocity gains of 1.5–3 cm/year. many of the people get side effects like include increased phosphate level, mouth sores, feeling tired, change in kidney function, diarrhea, dry mouth, nails separating from the bed or poor formation of the nail, change in liver function, low salt (sodium) levels, decreased appetite, change in sense of taste, low red blood cells (anemia), dry skin, dry eyes and hair loss.
+Other side effects include redness, swelling, peeling or tenderness on the hands or feet (hand foot syndrome), constipation, stomach pain, nausea and muscle pain. as a counter to the side effects many people that are doing this take it for 21 days then take a brake to try reduce the side effects.
+This dose not work and will result in a lot of side effects that can not be avoided and they may not get any height gains.

 Society and culture

 Legal status

 In March 2018, erdafitinib was granted breakthrough therapy designation by the FDA for treatment of urothelial cancer.

 In June 2024, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Balversa, intended for the treatment of urothelial carcinoma harbouring susceptible FGFR3 genetic alterations.
 The applicant for this medicinal product is Janssen-Cilag International N.V.
 Erdafitinib was approved for medical use in the European Union in August 2024.

 Research

 Researchers have investigated erdafitinib for safety and efficacy in treatment of bile duct cancer, gastric cancer, non-small cell lung cancer, and esophageal cancer.